KarinBrisker/Audio-Analyzer/README.md

 # Audio Analyzer
 ### Description:
-This project is a pipeline for audio analysis.
+Audio Analyzer is a pipeline for audio analysis that aims to provide a comprehensive solution for audio processing.
+The project is designed to be modular and scalable, allowing users to easily add new features and functionalities.

 ### Solution Diagram: